Home

 3 Jacoby Place

 Original home of Walter & Alice (Brown) Green.
-Walter’s life, was not typical of the refined elite.
-Brown marries Green.
+Walter’s life was not typical of the refined elite.
+A Brown marries a Green and become colorful neighbors.

 Hicks Home